flutter/flutter/README.md

 Most developers will interact with Flutter via the Flutter Framework and APIs, which run inside the engine.

-_Flutter is an early-stage open-source project._ We are still adding features.
-However, you can build demos and examples today.
+_Flutter is still under development and we continue to add features._ However, it is ready for use by early adopters who are willing to deal with the odd wrinkle or two along the way.
 We hope you try it out and send us [feedback](mailto:flutter-dev@googlegroups.com).

  - For information about using Flutter to build apps, please see